 “What do you say we stop wondering about wendigos for a while and go check out this waterfall?”

-It wasn’t long before the 2 guys were standing at the High Falls of the Pigeon River, crashing 120 feet down into the pitch pool at the bottom.
+It wasn’t long before the two guys were standing at the High Falls of the Pigeon River, which was crashing 120 feet down into the pitch pool at the bottom.

 “I thought you’d like that.”